Azure-Samples/azure-openai-rag-workshop/docs/sections/ai-search/07-dockerfile.md

 With this setup, Docker will first create a container to build our app, and then create a second container where we copy the compiled app code from the first container to create the final Docker image.

-### Testing our Docker image
+### Build our Docker image

-You can now build the Docker image and run it locally to test it.
+You can now test if the Docker image builds correctly.
 First, let's have a look at the commands to build and run the Docker image in our `src/backend/package.json` file:

 ```json
 {